sjmoran/curl-image-enhancement/README.md

 <img src="./images/teaser.png" width="80%"/>
 </p>
 Repository for the paper DIFAR: Deep Image Formation and Retouching.
 You will find the code, pre-trained models, information of the datasets, and information on the training procedure.
 Please raise a Github issue if you need assistance of have any questions on the research.
+<p></p>

-If you do use ideas from the paper in your research please kindly consider citing:
+If you do use ideas from the paper in your research please kindly consider citing as below:

 ```
 @misc{moran2019difar,